Couplings among different degrees of freedom

 Let's see a typical example, which represents the coupling pattern of the usual hopping term $t\sum_{⟨ij⟩}c^†_ic_j + h.c.$:

-julia> Coupling(Index(1, FID(:, :, 2)), Index(2, FID(:, :, 1)))
+julia> Coupling(Index(1ˢᵗ, FockIndex(:, :, 2)), Index(2ⁿᵈ, FockIndex(:, :, 1)))

 There are several differences of the Indexes here compared to those introduced in the previous page of Internal degrees of freedom:

-Similarly, the total spin of SID can be omitted during the construction of the coupling patterns of spin terms, meaning that it suits any allowable value of total spins, e.g., the coupling pattern of the spin-flip term of any total spin $J\sum_{⟨ij⟩}S^+_iS^-_j + h.c.$ is as follows:
+Similarly, the total spin of SpinIndex can be omitted during the construction of the coupling patterns of spin terms, meaning that it suits any allowable value of total spins, e.g., the coupling pattern of the spin-flip term of any total spin $J\sum_{⟨ij⟩}S^+_iS^-_j + h.c.$ is as follows:

 Note that in this coupling pattern, there is no summation symbol in the string representation because all indexes are definite.
 Therefore, the summation symbol in the string representation of a coupling pattern only reflects the summation over local internal degrees of freedom, but not the summation over bonds.

-The diagonal summation rule also applies to the direction attribute of PID if initialized by the : operator, e.g., the the coupling pattern of the phonon kinetic term $\frac{1}{2M}\sum_i p^2_i$ can be constructed as:
+The diagonal summation rule also applies to the direction attribute of PhononIndex if initialized by the : operator, e.g., the the coupling pattern of the phonon kinetic term $\frac{1}{2M}\sum_i p^2_i$ can be constructed as:

-Of course, it also supports usual Indexes to initialize more specific coupling patterns, e.g., the coupling pattern of the orbital-1 spin-down hopping term of fermions $t\sum_{⟨ij⟩}c^†_{i, 1, ↓}c_{j, 1, ↓} + h.c.$ is
+Of course, more specific coupling patterns can be initialized with more specific internal indexes, e.g., the coupling pattern of the orbital-1 spin-down hopping term of fermions $t\sum_{⟨ij⟩}c^†_{i, 1, ↓}c_{j, 1, ↓} + h.c.$ is

 When all Indexes are of the same type, a Coupling can be initialized in different simpler ways: